This might come as a surprise to you, but separation anxiety is not just for the babies!

-Emotionally, I think there is only so much you can prepare yourself for for that first day of separation.
-I tried to spend more time with her but at the same time, tried to expose her to more people one month before, because she was at the stage (7-8 months) where stanger anxiety was setting in.
+Emotionally, I think there is only so much you can prepare yourself for that first day of separation.
+I tried to spend more time with her but at the same time, tried to expose her to more people one month before, because she was at the stage (7-8 months) where stranger anxiety was setting in.
 Every night, my husband and I, who are Christians, prayed together with her.
-I also managed to work out with my supervisior to start work proper a few days later than originally planned, so that we could ease her into the long childcare hours on a gradual basis.
+I also managed to work out with my supervisor to start work properly a few days later than originally planned, so that we could ease her into the long childcare hours on a gradual basis.

 5. What was the first day like?

 Well, the first day was most traumatic for her and me.
 Isabel was/is very attached to me, and so when we left her that first day, she basically bawled for the whole morning.
 She only survived a few hours in school and when we went to pick her up (earlier than expected – the centre called), she had not drunk any milk nor slept at, and her eyes were red and puffy.
 So “poor thing”…

 My first day at work was also very nerve-wracking since I was starting in a new department.
 I had to familiarise myself with the job scope and get used to working with a new group of people.
 On top of that, it was challenging to fit in regular sessions to express milk for Isabel.

 6. Since then, how has the journey been like?